 Some families in Jakarta have one parent who is Indonesian and one who is a foreign national.
 Children from these households sometimes hold dual nationality or Indonesian citizenship, which opens access to national schools.
 In practice, many such families still choose international schools for the same reasons as Indonesian families seeking international qualifications.
 A smaller number do navigate both systems simultaneously, particularly if siblings are in different schools or if a child attends an SPK school during the week and madrasah programmes on weekends for religious education.

-Families who arrive in Jakarta with a clear understanding of this landscape tend to make faster, more confident decisions about schooling.
 Knowing that foreign nationals are restricted to SPK schools removes one variable entirely.
-Knowing the July calendar and age cutoff means families can ask the right questions at admissions rather than discovering a year group mismatch after enrolment.
-And understanding that Indonesian national schools are delivering a respected, structured curriculum in Bahasa Indonesia helps frame what international schools are offering as complementary, not superior.
+Knowing the July calendar and age cutoff means asking the right questions at admissions, rather than discovering a year group mismatch after enrolment.